Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 system/stop=<password>
 ```

-ctrl+s & ctrl+x to save and exit the nano text editor
+Ctrl+s & ctrl+x to save and exit the nano text editor.

 The wallet configuration is now complete.

 ## 7. API's to Control the Node

-To start, stop and check the node info you have to use API's from the terminal
+To start, stop and check the node info you have to use API's from the terminal.

-Change into the LLL-TAO directory to start nexus core (You have to be in the LLL-TAO folder to run all the following commands)
+Change into the LLL-TAO directory to start nexus core (You have to be in the LLL-TAO folder to run all the following commands).

 ```
 cd LLL-TAO